MicrosoftDocs/learn/learn-pr/wwl-azure/network-security/includes/1-introduction.md

 Think of security in layers, and the network layer is very important.
 You need to lock down the network with tools like security groups, Bastion, and Front Door.
-Whan a bad-actor has to invsest time and effort to break into your network or gain access to resources if they break in the more likely they are to leave you alone.
+When a bad-actor has to invest time and effort to break into your network or gain access to resources if they break in the more likely they are to leave you alone.

 ## Scenario